Exact Mobility Edges in a Disorder-Free Dimerized Stark Lattice with Effective Unbounded Hopping: Experimental Proposal and Stability

 The primary challenge is the loss rate.
-An intrinsic Q-factor of $1.5 \times 10^6$ at 1550 nm corresponds to an intrinsic decay rate $\kappa_0 \approx 2\pi \times 130$ MHz.
-By operating in the under-coupled regime to minimize broadening from external coupling, the total linewidth $\kappa$ can be maintained close to this intrinsic limit.
+An intrinsic $Q$-factor of $1.5 \times 10^6$ at 1550 nm corresponds to an intrinsic decay rate $\kappa_0 \approx 2\pi \times 130$ MHz.
+By operating in the undercoupled regime to minimize broadening from external coupling, the total linewidth $\kappa$ can be maintained close to this intrinsic limit.
 With $t_1 \approx 2\pi \times 5$ GHz, the ratio $\kappa/t_1 \approx 2.6\%$, which is slightly above our conservative threshold of 1\%.
-Some potential approaches to further decrease this ratio include utilizing ultra-low loss TFLN fabrication techniques ($Q\sim 10^7$~\cite{HighQ_2017, HighQ_2024}) or by increasing the FSR and RF drive efficiency~\cite{LowV_2019, EnhanceCoupling_2025} to boost the effective hopping strength.
+Some potential approaches to further decrease this ratio include utilizing ultralow loss TFLN fabrication techniques ($Q\sim 10^7$~\cite{HighQ_2017, HighQ_2024}) or by increasing the FSR and RF drive efficiency~\cite{LowV_2019, EnhanceCoupling_2025} to boost the effective hopping strength.
 Thus, the observation of ME signatures is feasible with current or near-future TFLN technology.